 They also have the wonderful Weggeefwinkel, a give-away shop where customers can find crockery, clothing, toys, books and electrical appliances that need a new home.
 This deservedly won the Marga Klompé prize in 1999 for ‘the most social and peace-loving project’.

 Free things to do in Leiden: experience the Saturday market

-Leiden is usually a quaint and quiet place, but if a livelier atmosphere and hubbub is your thing then why not wander through the bustling crowds on a Saturday when the market stalls are set up?
+Leiden is usually a quaint and quiet place, but if you like a little bustle why not check out the Saturday market?
 Try some free samples of (delicious) cheese, olives and dips.
-There’s another smaller market on Wednesdays too.

 Did we miss one of your favourite things to do in Leiden for free?
 Tell us in the comments!